gfngfn/SATySFi/README.md

 ## Summary of SATySFi

-*SATySFi* (pronounced in the same way as the verb “satisfy” in English) is a new typesetting system with a static type system.
+*SATySFi* (pronounced in the same way as the verb “satisfy” in English) is a new typesetting system equipped with a statically-typed, functional programming language.
 It consists mainly of two “layers” ― the text layer and the program layer.
 The former is for writing documents in LaTeX-like syntax.
-The latter, which has ML-like syntax, is for defining functions and commands.
+The latter, which has OCaml-like syntax, is for defining functions and commands.
 SATySFi enables you to write documents markuped with flexible commands of your own making.
 In addition, its informative type error reporting will be a good help to your writing.

-This software is supported by IPA Mitou Project 2017 (see the abstract [here](https://www.ipa.go.jp/jinzai/mitou/2017/gaiyou_t-4.html)).
+This software was supported by IPA Mitou Project 2017 (see the abstract [here](https://www.ipa.go.jp/jinzai/mitou/2017/gaiyou_t-4.html) written in Japanese), and its development continues to this day (February 2019).

-## Install using Homebrew (for OSX users)
+## Install using Homebrew (for OS X users)

-There is a homebrew formula for SATySFi.
+A Homebrew formula is provided for SATySFi (v0.0.2).

 ```sh
 $ brew install --HEAD nyuichi/satysfi/satysfi